iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.2/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 2 reviews"/>
 </p>

+> Bluetooth is on - keeps telling me to turn on Bluetooth and restart the app or it won't work<br> :date: __2021-07-26 14:13:12__

 > Can't get it to connect with my phone<br> :date: __2021-07-19 15:54:03__

 > I have used this app for almost a year now and it was working perfectly, until i had to replace my phone now it will not work anymore.
 Unfortunately i now find that the app is now useless as it will not allow access to the exposure check's so i have no idea if i have been in contact with someone who may have put info on about a positive covid test.
 So i now find the app a total pain and now worth having anymore.<br> :date: __2021-07-14 11:15:28__